What BRCGS Auditors Really Look for in Insect Control Systems

 Insect control is key to food safety.
 This article explains what auditors look for in ILTs, including device placement, operation, monitoring, and verification, showing how well-maintained systems support daily checks and reduce contamination risk.

 Insect control is a critical part of any food safety management system.
-Whether managed by a pest control professional or a food safety or technical manager, it must work as part of a wider approach to protecting food from contamination.
-Auditors assess whether insect risks are effectively controlled, monitored, and reviewed as part of a comprehensive, structured system aligned with recognised standards such as BRCGS.
+Whether managed by a pest control professional or a food safety or technical manager, it must operate as part of a structured, risk-based approach to protecting food from contamination.

-This article outlines what auditors typically review in relation to insect control, particularly insect light traps (ILTs), and how pest management systems can be designed to support both day-to-day control and audit readiness.
+This article outlines what auditors typically review in relation to insect control, particularly ILTs, and how to design a system that is both effective in practice and robust at audit.

 Insect control as part of HACCP and PRPs